 So here's a little about us...

 Here is our Night-Blooming Cereus in August 2006.
 It blooms for one night only and gives off the most incredible scent you ever smelled.
-This year we were blessed with four blooms on two nights, for one of which the neighbors gathered at about 9pm to watch the plant in all its glory.
+We often invite the neighbors to gather at about 9pm to watch the plant in all its glory.
 These photos were taken with our pocket-sized Nikon 5200.
 Click the photo to see the high-resolution version.

 We came home from a Fall 2011 carnival at Margie's school and noticed what we thought was one of our cats under a Philodendron just off our patio.
 We were both shocked to discover an 11" high Philodendron bloom and three more about to bloom.
 Remember as you click the thumbnail below that this flower is 11" high.
 (Photo taken with our pocket-sized Nikon S9100) Note the patterned impression that the stamen made in the white petal.
 It is a spectacular sight... no scent!
 Did a little research and discovered this split-leaf Philodendron, technically, Monstera Deliciosa, is also called "Mexican Breadfruit".

 Philodendron Bloom ~ Oct 2011